EXCLUSIVE: NYPD is testing virtual reality training drills for real-life scenarios like active shooters

 "You can really easily configure scenarios with various avatars," says V-Armed engineer Rotem Schiffman.

-V-Armed founder Elad Dabush adds, "Everything we are doing inside of the virtual world is being recorded and we can gather statistics.
+V-Armed founder Ezra Krausz adds, "Everything we are doing inside of the virtual world is being recorded and we can gather statistics.
 So once you have a hundred people doing the same thing we can draw conclusions from it."

 The goal is for police departments across the nation to endorse this tech so that this training can be incorporated nationwide.